bgelens/AzFuncTFRegistry/README.md

 Note that the first time can be a little slow as the Function App needs to download the Az modules using DependencyManagement.

 You can remove the dependency on DependencyManagement by using `Save-Module Az.Storage -Path ./Modules` and disabling the setting in `host.json`.
+This will speed up cold start significantly.

 ## Using the registry in Terraform